oratosa/PlaylistMaker/readme.md

 # PlaylistMaker
-PlaylistMaker gets the track info broadcasted on [Weekend Sunshine](https://www4.nhk.or.jp/sunshine/66/) and creates a playlist on Spotify.
+PlaylistMaker retrieves the track's info broadcasted on [Weekend Sunshine](https://www4.nhk.or.jp/sunshine/66/) and creates a playlist on Spotify.

 Those playlists are here: https://open.spotify.com/user/213qnu6e3ycwpsfevbtit2tjy?si=PKQUuNWhTSatT9xufyD60A

 ## How does it work?
-This works weekly on Google Cloud Functions.
+It works weekly on Google Cloud Functions.

 ## How to test on the local environment
 1. Load the environmental parameter